seanharrington256/boise_qiime_2022/qiime2_tutorial.md

   --output-dir core-metrics-results
 ```

-This generates a lot of output that is worth looking through.
+This generates a lot of output that is worth looking through, take a look at all of the artifacts and visualizations that were created: `ls core-metrics-results`.

+For each of the beta diversity metrics, a principal coordinates analysis (PCoA) plot was generated using Emperor.
+Let's take a look at one of them:

 ```
 qiime tools view core-metrics-results/bray_curtis_emperor.qzv
 ```

 For continuous variables, try selecting a color scheme from the sequential or diverging sets of colors, these should make it easier to identify trends.

-Which variables seem to be most strongly associated with beta diversity?
+Are there any particular variables that seem to be strongly associated with beta diversity?

 ### 4.1 Categorical tests

-Now that we have computed the diversity metrics and done some qualitative exploration of the emperor plots, we can test for associations between these diversity metrics and the sample metadata.
+Now that we have computed the diversity metrics and done some qualitative exploration of the emperor plots, we can explicitly test for associations between these diversity metrics and the sample metadata.
 We can test for differences among categorical groups (e.g., using the `vegetation` column, which is yes/no) or correlations with continuous variables, such as `percentcover`.

-Let's start with a categorical test with the evenness and Faith Phylogenetic Diversity metrics.
+Let's start with categorical tests using the evenness and Faith Phylogenetic Diversity metrics.

 ```